dangerous-tac0s/pm3_documentation/chips/HIGH_FREQUENCY_CHIPS.md

 # High Frequency aka 13.56 Mhz aka NFC

-This details the chips that we currently have implants for.
+This details the relevant chips that we currently have implants for.
 If what you found isn't listed, we might be able to [convert it](https://dngr.us/conversion).

 ---